Want to change

 Change Ubuntu password using GUI

-Go to Menu (press Windows/Super key) and search for Settings.
+Go to Overview (press Windows/Super key) and search for Settings.

-You’ll be asked to set the password.
-If you are changing your own password, you’ll have to enter your current password as well.
+Now, select Set password Now option on the dialog box and type and confirm the new password.
+If you are changing your own password, you’ll also have to enter your current password.

 Once done, click on the Change button on the top.
 That’s it.
 You have successfully changed user password in Ubuntu.

-I hope this quick little tip helped you to change user password in Ubuntu.
+I hope this tutorial helped you change user password in Ubuntu.
 If you have questions or suggestions, please leave a comment below.